h-bos/ghtorrent-sampler/README.md

 ```
 --lang <String>, the language that ghtorrent-sampler filters all repositories on.
---nbr-of-ranges <Int>, the number of star ranges that you want to sample from.
+--nbr-of-ranges <int>, the number of star ranges that you want to sample from.
---tot-nbr-of-samples <Int>, the total number of samples.
+--tot-nbr-of-samples <int>, the total number of samples.
 --seed <long>, use if you want to replicate the results.
 ```